 There are a lot of expected benefits to VC-backing.
 You have access to networks and great people with experience building the type of business that you're trying to build.
 But there are also a lot of unexpected benefits, like being forced to think bigger constantly, not just once or twice a year.

 You’re not just sitting back and dreaming about the best-case scenario; you’re really asking yourself “What are we shooting for?
 What are we trying to do?
 How can you do that at scale?”
 These are conversations that as a CEO you often don't allow yourself to have.

 It’s also valuable to learn from the fraternity of people going on the same journey as you.
-In the VC world you can share many of the trials and tribulations because you're funded by the same investors.
+In the VC world, you can share many of the trials and tribulations because you're funded by the same investors.

 When you’re busy running a company you don’t often get the opportunity to hear about what’s really going on inside another company.
 It’s helpful to hear from others who are experiencing the same pain and suffering.

-Choosing the right VC-partner is key
+Choosing the right VC partner is key

-We spoke to a lot of people, and could tell almost straight away if they fundamentally didn't believe in the same things as us.
+We spoke to a lot of people and could tell almost straight away if they fundamentally didn't believe in the same things as us.
 There were others who did get what we were doing but they were probably too similar to us, which wouldn’t give us the right level of challenge.

 It’s an interesting process because you’re essentially auditioning yourself and asking people to see that you’re valuable and worthwhile.
 Right until the end you’re not sure if you’re going to go to the dance or if you’re coming home without a partner.
-On the flip side, you can also have too much choice and you have to make sure you pick the right one or two to work more deeply with.
+On the flip side, you can also have too many choices and you have to make sure you pick the right one or two to work more deeply with.
 It’s a very difficult choice to make.

 I don’t regret taking our time

 I’m often asked, “How could we have gotten to $1 million ARR faster?"
 I really don’t think that’s the right question to ask.